The Nobel Prize in Literature 1961

 Born: 10 October 1892, Dolac, Bosnia (now Bosnia and Herzegovina)

 Died: 13 March 1975, Belgrade, Yugoslavia (now Serbia)

 Residence at the time of the award: Yugoslavia

 Prize motivation: "for the epic force with which he has traced themes and depicted human destinies drawn from the history of his country."

 Prize share: 1/1

-Ivo Andri? was born into a craftsman’s family in Dolac in Bosnia-Herzegovina, which was then part of the Austro-Hungarian Empire.
-After schooling in Višegrad and Sarajevo, Andri? studied subjects such as history and philosophy at universities in Zagreb, Vienna, Graz, and Crakow.
-Andri? worked for an association of southern Slavic countries, and after the formation of Yugoslavia, he served as a diplomat for the country.
+Ivo Andric was born into a craftsman’s family in Dolac in Bosnia-Herzegovina, which was then part of the Austro-Hungarian Empire.
+After schooling in Višegrad and Sarajevo, Andric studied subjects such as history and philosophy at universities in Zagreb, Vienna, Graz, and Crakow.
+Andric worked for an association of southern Slavic countries, and after the formation of Yugoslavia, he served as a diplomat for the country.
 Beginning in the 1940s, he devoted himself mainly to his writing.
-Andri? married late and had no children.
+Andric married late and had no children.

 See them all presented here.